MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hardware-requirements.md

 # Hardware requirements for Windows Server

 This article outlines the minimum hardware requirements to run Windows Server.
 If your computer has less than the minimum requirements, you will not be able to install this product correctly.
-Actual requirements will vary based on your system configuration and the applications and features you install.
+Actual requirements will vary based on your system configuration and the applications and features you wish to install and use.

 Unless otherwise specified, these minimum hardware requirements apply to all installation options (Server Core and Server with Desktop Experience) and both Standard and Datacenter editions.